StunlockStudios/vrising-dedicated-server-instructions/README.md

 The default location for save files are:
 * Windows: `%USERPROFILE%\AppData\LocalLow\Stunlock Studios\VRisingServer\Saves`

 However, just like with the settings, this can be overridden with the `-persistentDataPath` parameter.
+As explained above, the saves will put in the `Saves` subfolder of whatever path is specificed by `-persistentDataPath`.

 ## Backups
 It is highly recommended to backup the save files often and before patching or before starting the server after having patched.